doivglser/mindevenviro-fanciful/docs/README.md

 * mysql_cp_db (shell script)

 	  To rename tables in database
 	   To dump database to ~/[databasename].sql
 	    To restore database from ~/[databasename].sql
-	To delete zombie ID's because "lost *.php, *.xml, from CMS template" in mysql database.
+	     To delete zombie ID's because "lost php, xml"

 * redundanz (shell script)